 This policy will be reviewed in full by the Governing Body annually.

-The policy was last reviewed and agreed by the Governing Body on November 2015.

-It is due for review on November 2017 (up to 12 months from the above date).
+The policy was last reviewed and agreed by the Governing Body on December 2nd 2016 It is due for review in December 2017 (up to 12 months from the above date).